reymark-labrador/poptrack-api/README.md

 - MongoDB is available and accessible at the URI provided in the environment variables.
 - The API is primarily for backend use; no frontend is included in this repository.
 - Environment variables are managed via `.env` files as per the example.
+- MongoDB indexing is used to optimize queries on properties for better performance.

 ---